-- Is accountable for assigned work and follows policies and regulations as it applies to this rotation. - Always willing to accept any task and then follows it through to completion. - Exhibits ethical behavior. - Demonstrates integrity by admitting to mistakes or errors and repeating questionable results. - Seeks advice when necessary.
+- o Is accountable for assigned work and follows policies and regulations as it applies to this rotation. - Always willing to accept any task and then follows it through to completion. - Exhibits ethical behavior. - Demonstrates integrity by admitting to mistakes or errors and repeating questionable results. - Seeks advice when necessary.

-Needs Improvement Does Not Meet Standards Provisional Competent Commendable Does not consistently meet Standards Meets Standards Above Standards (1 pt.) □ (2 pts) □ (3 pts) □ (4 pts)
+Needs Improve Does Not Meet Sta Provisional Does not consistently meet Standards Competent Meets Standards Commendable Above Standards (1 pt.)
+(2 pts) (3 pts) (4 pts)